lvmino/lvmino/README.md

 - 👋 Hi, I’m @lvmino
 - 👀 I’m interested in IT, automation, and programming
-- 🌱 I’m currently learning how to interact with API's specifically for Web Hosting purposes.
+- 🌱 I’m currently learning python, at the moment I am how to interact with API's specifically for Web Hosting purposes.

 <!---
 lvmino/lvmino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.